cvmbsOne/VetQualPub/README.md

    - presentationDate
    - entryDate
 4. Records must have matching entries in the ‘caseNum’ field to be correctly joined between sheets - this is the primary key that all comparative analysis hinges on
-5. All continuous, numerical columns MUST be devoid of string-type data in order for the column to be recognized as and included in continuous-variable analysis. *(ex. “?1.0” is not allowed, please use “1.0”)*

-a.
-These fields include:
+5. All continuous, numerical columns MUST be devoid of string-type data in order for the column to be recognized as and included in continuous-variable analysis. *(ex. “?1.0” is not allowed, please use “1.0”)* These fields include:

    - weightCat
    - weightDog